arsi21/employee_system/README.txt

 - Search employee information

 Security features of the system:
+- Sanitizing users input using RegEx.
+- Hashing of sensitive data using sha1.
 - Block users and auto-unblock users using PHP and Ajax.

 Front-end technology used: